1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Makes others better through code reviews, thorough documentation, technical guidance, and mentoring or serving as a Tech Lead on a project.
+- Makes others better through code reviews, thorough documentation, technical guidance, and mentoring or serving as a Tech Lead on a project. .
-- Understands the tradeoffs between technical and product needs to lead to solutions that take all of these needs into account and drive business outcomes
+- Understands the tradeoffs between technical and product needs to lead to solutions that take all of these needs into account and drive business outcomes.
-- Identifies and proposes strategies around technical problems affecting their team, communicates standards, and gets buy-in on solutions
+- Identifies and proposes strategies around technical problems affecting their team, communicates standards, and gets buy-in on solutions.
-- Able to discuss complex technical issues at an abstract level with non-technical people
+- Able to discuss complex technical issues at an abstract level with non-technical people.
-- Strongly influences and leads team culture
+- Strongly influences and leads team culture.

 </td></tr>
 <tr><td>